supersimple/blog/priv/articles/2021-01-07/simplebet-anniversary.md

 ## Visualization Tools

-My team immediately shifted our focus onto a product that would serve both as an internal broker for any sport, as well as a way for potential customers to visualize what SimpleBet offers.
+My team immediately shifted our focus onto a product that would serve both as an internal broker for any sport, as well as a way for potential customers to visualize what Simplebet offers.

 It was another greenfield project, and a chance to work with some new technologies and get reacquainted with some familiar ones.
 We started with [Tailwind CSS](https://tailwindcss.com), which is great.
 Along with LiveView for the UI layer.
 On the backend, the broker aggregated all of our machine learning pricing into a unified RabbitMQ broker.
-(If it isn't obvious, we really like the BEAM at SimpleBet.)
+(If it isn't obvious, we really like the BEAM at Simplebet.)

 ## All in on Football